kotelnikov/mgos_telegram/README.md

 ```
 Configuration description for `config_schema` section:

-The property `telegram.token` is your telegram token represented by the string.
+The property `telegram.token` stores your telegram token represented by the string.
 If you don't have your own token yet, you can find the information how to get it here https://core.telegram.org/bots#creating-a-new-bot.

-The property `telegram.acl` is the Access list (ACL) represented by string, containing an array of the user and chat IDs divided by commas.
+The property `telegram.acl` stores the Access list (ACL) represented by string, containing an array of the user and chat IDs divided by commas.
 Pay attention, the correct chat_id represented with mines prefix, see the second element in the example.
 If ACL list will be empty, or message arrived from the user or chat id witch will not in the ACL, all such messages will be ignored by the library.
 If you don't know how to get your own chat_id, you can "ask" the Bot @myidbot (just subscribe for the Bot and then sent him the command "/getid").

 The property `telegram.echo_bot` switching on/off the echo mode.
 Pay attention this mode is enabled by default^so in work scenarios you have to turn it to "false".
 In case you want to play with library you don't have to write absolutely any code in your init.js or main.c for just checking the library functionality as parrot.
 Just leave this option as "true" and don't write any other code. !!!But relevant ACL must be present anyway, otherwise all received messages will be ignored.